christiandroid20/android_device_samsung_a54x/README.md

 # TWRP Device Tree for Samsung Galaxy A54 5G
+# This recovery has encryption, it asks us for our screen password to be able to access the data partition, so it works 100%, proof that it boots on a35x.
 The Galaxy A54 5G (codenamed _"a54x"_) is an upper-mid-range smartphone from Samsung.

 It was announced and released in March 2023.